compas-dev/compas/docs/tutorial/data.rst

-Note that if you are working in Python 3.6 or higher, you could add some type information to script B such that your editor knows what kind of objects have been loaded, which with help with intellisense and code completion.
+Note that if you are working in Python 3.6 or higher, you could add some type information to script B such that your editor knows what kind of objects have been loaded, which will help with IntelliSense and code completion.

 .. code-block:: python